Polyacrylic acid: Paints and cosmetics

+Rock analogs for structural geology

+Polyacrylic acid can be used as a rock analog for structural geology.

 Emerging applications

 Hydrogels derived from PAA have attracted much study for use as bandages and aids for wound healing.
+PAA has also shown promising results when being investigated as a possible water soluble electrode binder for Li-ion battery applications.

 Drilling fluid and metal quenching

 A few reports were made on PAA use as deflocculant (so called alkaline polyacrylates) for oil drilling industry.

 It was also reported to be used for metal quenching in metalworking (see Sodium polyacrylate).